Kabe0/deluge-windscribe/README.md

 If you run into the error message ```Error running "login"``` this is a sign that your iptables uses an older API call.
 Enable the environment variable ```LEGACY_IPTABLES=true``` to force the system to use the legacy IPTables.

+#### [Errno 1] Operation not permitted
+If this error is thrown, that means that the OS is not allowing commands to execute in python.
+Currently the work around that has worked for me is setting the flag ```--privileged```.
+In the future, I'll take a closer look at which permissions are causing the problems.

 ### 1. Authorization
 You will need to create a config file to auto-login to Windscribe.
 You can either set some environment variables or configure a config file.
 The login information will be identical to the username and password you use to login to your windscribe profile.
 Below goes over both approaches.